 I Ignore Racism Today; You Should Too

-A first-generation African-American writes that she doesn’t need your pity.
+An African woman, who was born in America, writes that she doesn’t need your pity.
 Or help.

 The topic du jour that seems to riddle every politician’s social media feed, blast across newspaper headlines and take up an uncanny amount of time in campus classroom discussions across the U.S. is racism.
 And, as an African woman with little time for frivolities, allow me to just comment by saying: Quite frankly, I am sick of it.